Relational Memory: Native In-Memory Accesses on Rows and Columns: Background

 \section{Background}

 We now introduce the key concepts necessary to explain the design of \sname.
-First, we briefly introduce the nuts and bolts of the FPGA technology and the typical organization of PS-PL (Processing System - Programmable Logic) platforms.
+First, we briefly introduce the nuts and bolts of the FPGA technology and the typical organization of PS-PL platforms.
 Next, we discuss the Programmable Logic In-the-Middle (PLIM) approach that this work builds upon.
 Lastly, we discuss the key principles for data organization in database systems.